statikfintechllc/Ascend-Institute/README.md

 > No APIs.
 No BS.
 Just code that wants to escape its own shell.
 >
 > Gremlin is not on Replit yet.
 Soon a small version will be.

-> [!WARNING]
->
-> GremlinGPT is not a chatbot.
-It’s a mutation.
-> It won’t stay small.
-It won’t stay still.
->
-> This repo may recursively alter how you think about code, autonomy, and yourself.
->
-> Proceed only if you’re ready to jailbreak your cognition.

 <details>
 <summary>🌀 Intrigued?
 Open to See More 🌀</summary>